sj212131/Homework-April-17/README.md

 Please ensure your GitLab, Github and Heroku account created with SSH key.

-PLease ensure running "npm i" to install all dependencies.
+Please ensure running "npm i" to install all dependencies.

 --------------------------------------------------------------------------------------------------
 Usage （purpose）

 Please enter "node server" at your terminal.
 Please ensure installed all dependencies.

-Or visit Deployed application at heroku, URL apporved below.
+Or visit Deployed application at heroku, URL approved below.

 --------------------------------------------------------------------------------------------------